sohooo/droneops-sim/docs/enemy-detection.md

 6. The number of drones that follow depends on the base `swarm_responses` setting and may increase with detection confidence, enemy type, or mission criticality.
 7. Drones that remain in formation are automatically reassigned to new patrol points to keep coverage balanced.

-The event structure is defined in `internal/enemy/types.go` and contains fields such as `enemy_id`, `enemy_type`, latitude/longitude, confidence and timestamp.
+The event structure is defined in `internal/enemy/types.go` and now also includes the detecting drone's coordinates, distance to the target, relative bearing, and estimated enemy velocity in meters per second.

 Drone telemetry rows now include a `follow` field indicating whether the drone is actively tracking a target.

+### Detection Event Fields

+Each detection row includes additional telemetry:
+- `drone_lat`, `drone_lon`, `drone_alt` – position of the detecting drone
+- `distance_m` – range to the target in meters
+- `bearing_deg` – relative bearing from the drone to the enemy
+- `enemy_velocity_mps` – estimated enemy speed in meters per second

 ## Configuration Options